12 CREATIVE WAYS TO CUSTOMIZE YOUR ENGAGEMENT RING

 “We love custom-designed jewelry.
 We love it so much we built our entire business around the single-minded goal of enabling every one of our customers to work with our artists to design and create custom pieces of jewelry.
 So if you’re thinking about an engagement ring, we’d argue there’s no better way to get the perfect ring.
 You’ll get the meaningful experience of putting something of yourself into the ring’s design, with the confidence boost of a gemologist helping you choose your center stone, an artist creating a design just for you, and a personal adviser to help with everything from budgeting to long term care.

-custom designed engagement ring.
+OK, you’re sold on a custom designed engagement ring.
 But what does custom really mean?
 What personal or custom choices should you consider putting into your design?
 We’ve put together a few popular angles from which our customers approach custom ring design.

 1. First, think about including your family